Bridgette Martin Hard, PhD

 Dr. Hard is also a textbook author and co-organizes two conferences for psychology teachers, the Psychology One Conference and the National Institute on the Teaching of Psychology (NITOP).

-Katie Herrmann is a rising senior, majoring in psychology and minoring in economics and Spanish.
+Katie Herrmann is an undergraduate senior, majoring in psychology and minoring in economics and Spanish.
 Katie fell in love with psychology during her first year at Duke, and since then has been interested in the many ways psychology plays into everyday life.
 She has always wanted to be a teacher, and is particularly interested in the role that psychology has in a classroom environment.
-In the BRITElab, Katie is creating an exam anxiety video intervention, hoping to mitigate the effects of exam anxiety on performance; this research will culminate in a senior thesis.
-During her senior year, Katie will also serve as a Costanzo Teaching Fellow, where she will gain teaching experience with other undergraduates and faculty in introductory psychology .
+As her thesis research, Katie is creating an exam anxiety video intervention, hoping to mitigate the effects of exam anxiety on performance.
+Katie is also a Costanzo Teaching Fellow, where she will gain teaching experience with other undergraduates and faculty in introductory psychology .
 Outside of the classroom, Katie loves to travel and did DukeEngage in Peru and studied abroad in Spain.
 She is also involved in Project BUILD, a pre-orientation program for first-year Duke students, is on the executive board of the Duke Best Buddies chapter, and gives campus tours.
 Katie hopes to attend graduate school to gain a Ph.D. in psychology.

 Nathan “Nate” Liang is a sophomore at Duke University majoring in psychology and neuroscience.
 Nate has long been fascinated by how cognition, behavior and their respective biological underpinnings clarify our still ambiguous understanding of human nature and seeks to better conceptualize the latter principally through research on learning and morality.
 In high school, he first conducted several years of educational psychology research under the guidance of Dr. C. Ryan Kinlaw, psychology professor at Marist College, studying gender stereotypes of academic ability, various models of motivation as well as personality as a predictor of various social and academic achievement outcomes.
 Nate has also maintained a longstanding commitment to educational initiatives—he worked both independently and in local libraries as an academic tutor before college and currently works as a head tutor for Duke’s America Reads/America Counts literacy and mathematics proficiency program.
 As an undergraduate Blue Devil, Nate plans to investigate and elucidate the complex relationships between human personality, character, spirituality and religiosity through the cognitive lens of human learning in BRITElab.
 Nate hopes to ultimately earn a Ph.D. in either cognitive neuroscience or developmental psychology to teach and work as a research professor.